nerab/twitterscrobble/README.txt

 This will invoke the default editor for making changes to the user's crontab.

-The library will announce itself as "twitterscrobble" on Twitter (by sending the appropriate source parameter).
-The twitter gem still has a bug about this, so the source parameter will not work until  {this bug}[http://jnunemaker.lighthouseapp.com/projects/14843/tickets/11-source-parameter-does-not-get-through#ticket-11-1] has been fixed.
+The library will announce itself as "twitterscrobble" on Twitter.

 = Author